 2201-07 ASSESSING INSPECTION FINDINGS

 If during implementation of IP 95001 or IP 95002, significant weaknesses are identified in the licensee’s evaluation of the performance issue, the inspection may be expanded as necessary to independently acquire the information necessary to satisfy the inspection requirements.
-See additional discussion in IMC 2201 and IMC 2515.
+See additional discussion in IMC 2201, “Security Inspection Program for Operating Commercial Nuclear Power Reactors,” and IMC 2515.

 END